Whether it’s for a new home or a remodel in Melbourne’s Western Suburbs, kitchen design projects should take market value into account.

 It also means the initial colour choice is vital for the long-term success of the feature.
 If the selected colour helps promote a timeless style to the space, it will be a market value asset.

-If it doesn’t, you may have to remove the glass splashback to paint the wall a different colour.
+If it doesn’t, you may have to removing glass splashback to paint the wall a different colour.

 What types of colours promote timeless style?